schlatterca/meghna-hugo/exampleSite/content/research/who-played-the-barberini-harp.md

 (Parma c.
 1602/1605 – 1662 Rome)

+Unlike

-Unlike Orazio Michi, Marco Marazzoli is remembered more as a composer, than as a singer and harpist, as he left a considerable number of compositions behind.
-This includes cantate and canzonette, similar to works by Luigi Rossi, Giacomo Carissimi or Michi, but also music for the stage, especially for big productions for the [Palazzo Barberini](https://it.wikipedia.org/wiki/Palazzo_Barberini "Palazzo Barberini") in Rome.
+<span id="person_tag">NAME</span>, <span id="person_tag">NAME</span> is remembered more as a composer, than as a singer and harpist, as he left a considerable number of compositions behind.
+This includes cantate and canzonette, similar to works by <span id="person_tag">NAME</span>, Giacomo Carissimi or Michi, but also music for the stage, especially for big productions for the [Palazzo Barberini](https://it.wikipedia.org/wiki/Palazzo_Barberini "Palazzo Barberini") in Rome.
 His instrumental music, however, is limited to parts of these theatrical works.
 Furthermore, his radius extended far beyond Rome: he was also active, for example, in Ferrara and Paris.
 Born around 1602 in Parma, Marazzoli moved to Rome in 1626.

 ![](/images/image.jpg)